 Occasionally, Microsoft provides hotfixes for Azure Stack Hub that address a specific issue that's often preventative or time-sensitive.
 Each hotfix is released with a corresponding Microsoft Knowledge Base (KB) article that details the issues addressed in that hotfix.

 Hotfixes are downloaded and installed just like the regular full update packages for Azure Stack Hub.
 However, unlike a full update, hotfixes can install in minutes.
 We recommend Azure Stack Hub operators set maintenance windows when installing hotfixes.
 Hotfixes update the version of your Azure Stack Hub cloud so you can easily determine if the hotfix has been applied.
 A separate hotfix is provided for each version of Azure Stack Hub that's still in support.
 Each hotfix for a specific iteration is cumulative and includes the previous hotfixes for that same version.
 You can read more about the applicability of a specific hotfix in the corresponding KB article.
 See the release notes links in the previous section.

-For information about currently available hotfixes, see the release notes for that update:
+For information about currently available hotfixes, see the release notes "Hotfixes" section for that update.